Skip to main content

 • Beef broth: I recommend you use a lower-sodium beef broth if possible so that you have control over how much salt to add in your gravy.
 I also have an alternative gravy using chicken gravy mix in my Epic Canadian Poutine recipe.

-• Better than bouillon beef base: This is a concentrated beef base that gives a much richer flavour than a typical beef bouillon cube, but if you can’t find this, then feel free to use a beef bouillon cube.
+• Better than bouillon beef base: This is a concentrated beef base that gives a much richer flavor than a typical beef bouillon cube, but if you can’t find this, then feel free to use a beef bouillon cube.
 A little bit of this goes a long way!
 I didn’t originally add it to my recipe, but now I can’t go back!

 • Butter: Used to make the roux and give the gravy a nice sheen.